learn-co-curriculum/python-p3-environment-setup/README.md

 >>>
 ```

+If you ever need to remove a virtual environment you can use the `pipenv --rm` command.
+This command can help you debug any conflicting environment issues.
+After running
+the remove command you can run `pipenv install` again to create a new virtual environment.

 Now we can write all our code in this directory and run it in the deterministic
 virtual environment.
 If we have a Python file called `program.py` we can use the following command to